 - 1. Stump grinding will be limited to the immediate area of the stump and all visible surface roots within the City right-of-way.
-Private property is not to be renovated for the removal of surface roots or sucker growth.
-With the permission of the property owner, the surface will be removed at the City's expense and grass seeded and mulched. - 2.
+Private property is not to be renovated for the removal of surface roots or sucker growth. - 2.
 The void created by the grinding operation will be filled with materials slightly higher than grade to allow for settling.
-Where no replacement tree is designated, the backfill shall contain topsoil and seeded with appropriate grass seed material.
+Where no replacement tree is designated, the backfill shall contain approximately 60% soil and overseeded with appropriate grass seed material.